-- After 30 minutes (1), turn the leg on the other side, cover again with the foil and continue roasting for another 15 minutes (2).
+- Roasting time: After 30 minutes (1), turn the leg on the other side, cover again with the foil, and continue roasting for another 15 minutes (2)

-- In the meantime clean the potatoes very thoroughly.
+- Potatoes: In the meantime, clean the potatoes very thoroughly.
 You don't have to peel them.
-Cut the larger potatoes in half.
+Cut the potatoes in half.

-- After the 15 minutes, turn the leg of lamb again, place the potatoes around the meat and continue baking, covered with the foil for another 30 minutes (3).
+- Flip: After the 15 minutes mentioned above, turn the leg of lamb again, place the potatoes around the meat and continue baking, covered with the foil for another 30 minutes (3).

-- Remove the foil and bake for 15 or 30 minutes (4) more or until it has a nice color and the potatoes are soft.
+- Remove the foil and bake for about 15 to 20 minutes (4) more or until it has a nice color and the potatoes are soft.

-- Romanian people generally like their meat well cooked, so if you want the meat to be pink, cook it for a total time of 1 hour and 15 minutes, taking care to add the potatoes to the tray about 10 -15 minutes sooner.
+- Tip: Romanian people generally like their meat well cooked, so if you want the meat to be pink, cook it according to the internal temperatures listed in the blog post and in Notes.

-- Take out of the oven, cover loosely with foil and let rest for about 10 minutes.
-Serve with the potatoes and the Green Bean Casserole.
+- Let rest: Take the roast out of the oven, cover loosely with foil and let rest for about 10 minutes.
+Serve with the potatoes and other sides.

 - You will start with 250 ml/ 1 cup of white wine added to the tray at the beginning of the cooking process.
 You will add more as required during the roasting time, but you will not need the entire bottle of wine: